burak-efe/Ica_Normal_Tools/README.md

 ## About custom shader:<br />
 NormalReceiver Shader just basic shader graph that sends custom normal and tangent data to material output.
 And can be used in all render pipelines.<br />

+## Caveats
+1: Meshes should be imported as readWrite enabled. <br />
+2: A scriptable object needed every mesh asset when using Cached Method. <br />

 ## Planned Features:
-Compute Shader Recalculation Method
+Compute Shader Recalculation Method <br />
-Using Job System on Cached Method
+Using Job System on Cached Method <br />
-Using Mesh Sharp edges for Cached Method
+Using Mesh Sharp edges for Cached Method <br />